wilfredallyn/hashpool/docs/SHIT_TO_FIX.md

 1. **Unify quote tracking in the hub.** `QuotePoller` still maintains its own `pending_quotes` map (`roles/pool/src/lib/mining_pool/quote_poller.rs:28`).
 Move it to rely on `MintPoolMessageHub::pending_quote` / `PendingQuoteContext` so there is one source of truth for outstanding quotes.
 2. **Use typed frame builders.** The mint forwarding path still hand-builds frames with `StandardSv2Frame::from_bytes_unchecked()` (`roles/pool/src/lib/mining_pool/mint_connection.rs:315`).
 Switch to the helpers in `roles/roles-utils/mint-pool-messaging/src/sv2_frames.rs` to remove manual header math.
 3. **Decide who owns channel context.** `MintIntegrationManager` only proxies locking-key lookups (`roles/pool/src/lib/mining_pool/mint_integration.rs:14`).
-Fold that state into `MintPoolMessageHub` (or document why we can’t) so quote routing doesn’t depend on duplicate maps.
+Fold that state into `MintPoolMessageHub` (or document why we can't) so quote routing doesn't depend on duplicate maps.

 Follow-up: After the hub owns pending state, the poller can just iterate `hub.pending_quotes()` and we can delete the bespoke tracker entirely.